Tiles

 Brushed surface is used when there is a requirement for the tiles to have some grip such as in bathrooms, saunas and wet room areas.
 The brushed finishing gives Baltic Grey limestone a more blue-grey appearance.

-Sawn finish is used when using Baltic Grey limestone for external facades.
+Sawn finish is used when using Arensburg limestone for external facades.
 This finish gives the stone the same blue-grey appearance as the brushed finish and is more rough to the touch.
 From close up the fine saw marks are visible on the stone.

 ÅLAND GREY-BEIGE LIMESTONE